dfinity/interface-spec/spec/index.md

 -   `headers` - list of HTTP request headers and their corresponding values

--   `body` - optional, the content of the request’s body
+-   `body` - optional, the content of the request's body

 -   `transform` - an optional record that includes a function that transforms raw responses to sanitized responses, and a byte-encoded context that is provided to the function upon invocation, along with the response to be sanitized.
 If provided, the calling canister itself must export this function.

-Cycles to pay for the call must be explicitly transferred with the call, i.e., they are not deducted from the caller’s balance implicitly (e.g., as for inter-canister calls).
+Cycles to pay for the call must be explicitly transferred with the call, i.e., they are not deducted from the caller's balance implicitly (e.g., as for inter-canister calls).

 The returned response (and the response provided to the `transform` function, if specified) contains the following fields: